 When used as a base in baking, black beans create a moist soft texture, which can only be described by one word - fudgey.
 So instead of a crunchy cookie, you get a lovely soft inside, which is really quite divine.
 They're also really easy to make too, you just add all of the ingredients into a food processor, blitz up and you're good to go!
 I like top these with a few chocolate chips/cacao nibs before baking, however they're also gorgeous with a drizzle of chocolate - they have to get their double chocolate name from somewhere, so take your pick (or you could be cheeky like me and do both).

-We enjoyed these on a dessert platter, with piled up blueberries, strawberries, medjool dates, dark chocolate and a few of the cookies on a wooden board, and then decorated with lemon balm and edible viola flowers from the garden.
-Totally spoilt.
+These are nice on a dessert platter, piled up blueberries, strawberries, medjool dates, dark chocolate and a few of the cookies.

 Double Chocolate Black Bean Cookies